ibmresilient/resilient-community-apps/fn_exchange_online/doc/README.md

 <p>
 You can perform additional investigation, including using other email analysis scripts and integrations, on messages after writing the message to a note or attachment.

-<p>Once you complete the investigation of the messages and there are problematic messages that you want to delete, use the Example: Exchange Online Delete Message rule from the incident’s Actions menu.
+<p>Once you complete the investigation of the messages and there are problematic messages that you want to delete, use the Example: Exchange Online Delete Messages for Query Results rule from the incident’s Actions menu.
 The rule starts a workflow that performs a query of messages and sends the matching results to a function that deletes a list of messages.
 The results are written to the Exchange Online Message Query Results data table with a Status column of "Deleted" in red.
 An incident note is also written that indicates the number of messages deleted.

 <p>
 Use this rule with caution as you can delete many user messages.